yaejin91/eggercise/README.md

 ![Group Info](img/GroupInfo.png "Group Information")

 Next to the pair of numbers, you will see another number, with the label 'days behind' or 'days ahead' below it.
-That shows how many days you are ahead if you are the leader of the group, or how many days behind if you are not the leader of the group (Screenshot).
+That shows how many days you are ahead if you are the leader of the group, or how many days behind if you are not the leader of the group.

 If you are the leader, you win all of the money in the betting pool.
 If not, you will have to pay the leader, the amount depending on how behind you are from the leader.
 We calculate it for you in the third block